They made the Ultimate Sacrifice

 ARMSTRONG, Frederick Thomas, AB, V61371, RCNVR, MPK - 09 Jun 1944, MTB-464 - Son of Frederic James and Sarah Armstrong, of Utterson, ON.

-AB Frederick Armstrong was killed in action on 09 Jun 1944.
+AB Frederick Armstrong was killed in action on 09 Jun 1944 when his MTB was hit by shellfire from German E-boats.
 Armstrong Cape, Nunavet was named after Frederick Armstrong.

-AB Frederick Armstrong's brother, Gordon William Armstrong, V49241, RCNVR was serving in HMCS RESTIGOUCHE when Ab Frederick Armstrong was killed in action.
+Gordon William Armstrong, V49241, RCNVR was serving in HMCS RESTIGOUCHE when his brother, AB Frederick Armstrong was killed in action.

 Ships served in: